adreaskar/-Custom-browser-CSS-scripts/README.md

 ![1](https://github.com/adreaskar/images/blob/master/manual1.jpg?raw=true)

-2) On the **Backup** section click import and select the .json file that's included in the repository.
+2) On the **Backup** section click import and select the .json file that's included in the repository (I will try to keep it up to date).

 ![1](https://github.com/adreaskar/images/blob/master/manual2.jpg?raw=true)